fzhangcode/chuangqi/content/project/imaging/index.md

 # slides: example
 ---

-My recent completed and ongoing projects of using deep learning and marchine learning in biomedical imaging:
+My recent completed projects and in review manuscripts of using deep learning and marchine learning in biomedical imaging [with Dr. Kwonmoo Lee](http://labs.wpi.edu/qci/announcement/) (now at Boston Children's Hospital):

 1.	**C. Wang**, H., Choi, K. Lee.
 Fine-grained deconvolution of subcellular protrusion heterogeneity by deep feature learning, In Preparation, 2021.